It is well with me only when I have a chisel in my hand

 If it becomes too much, I’ll take a coffee cup or three of the medicine mentioned in the previous post and slather it on my head forcefully.
 Don’t hold back, for Pete’s sake, rub it in really good now.
 Some say my excessive use of this medicine is why I am as bald as an egg, but I prefer to believe it is caused by the high-intensity psychic waves radiating from my gigantic brain (ツ).
 Thank goodness for my aluminum foil skull cap with its artfully protruding copper wires or the radiating light might blind airline pilots passing overhead!

-But getting back to practical matters, any plan needs goals and objectives.
-In this case the goal is a perfectly planar ura, but if this goal is difficult to achieve quickly there is an objective you should plan to achieve immediately in any case, one that may make it possible to achieve the larger goal over multiple routine sharpening sessions without any special effort.
+But getting back to practical matters, a useful plan must have goals and objectives.
+In this case the goal is a perfectly planar ura, but if this goal is difficult to achieve quickly there is an objective you achieve immediately in any case, one that may make it possible to achieve the larger goal over multiple routine sharpening sessions without any special effort.

-As I keep harping, to make a chisel or plane work well, you need a flat area right at the cutting edge.
+As I keep harping, to make a chisel or plane work well, you need a sharp, flat bevel and a sharp flat area right at the thin land adjacent the cutting edge.
 This is where the cutting occurs and the area I need to keep sharp, so I will make creating this flat area the first objective in my plan, and then determine the steps to achieve it.
-Make certain every step in your plan and every stroke on the stones gets you closer to this objective, not further away.
-This means working smart, ruthlessly subduing the stupidity impulse, and perhaps the occasional dab of ointment…
+I make certain every step in my plan and every stroke I make on the stones gets me closer to this objective, not further away.
+This means working smart, ruthlessly calming my inner badger (you know, that nearsighted, short-legged snuffling beast that just keeps digging) and repeatedly stomping my stupidity impulse into the ground.
+Frequent applications of idiot ointment help too.

 If the blade is arched (concave), touching at two points, one near the neck of the chisel blade, or head of the plane blade, and at the other at the cutting edge, and not in between, all is well.
 I recommend you leave a blade like this as-is because after a few sharpening sessions the ura will become flat and twist-free without any special effort, and the blade will become very sharp and be entirely functional (assuming the faces of your stones are flat).